by Dr. Lawrence Wilson

 As with the toxic metals, the amigos are not always visible on an early hair mineral test.
 At times, there are telltale signs that they are present, but not always.
 Most people have a lot of them, however.

-They are all severely pro-inflammatory!
-They also cause oxidant damage, in all cases.
+They are all very pro-inflammatory!
+They cause oxidant damage, in all cases.
 This means they damage cell membranes, tissue structures, connective tissue, skin and mucus membranes.
 This can easily lead to allergic reactions.

 Removing these forms of minerals from the body is not easy.
-Nutritional balancing is one of the few methods that can do it.
-When people go through a “amigo dump” or elimination of these minerals, they may have an allergy flare-up temporarily.
+Development is one of the few methods that can do it.
+When people go through an “amigo dump” or elimination of these minerals, they may have an allergy flare-up temporarily.
 This is disconcerting, but nothing to be concerned about and it always passes quickly.

 The above hair analysis patterns are all in addition to the metabolic types discussed earlier in this article, which also can cause allergic reaction.
 These are fast oxidation, slow oxidation and four lows pattern.